lmarren1/the-marren-manifesto/README.md

 # Mastery Tracker

 ## Purpose
-Before I turn 30 years old, I want to complete **_10,000 hours_** of focused study/practice in computer science and engineering.
+Before I turn 30 years old, I want to complete **_10,000 hours_** of focused study/practice in computer programming.

 ## Motivation
 ### What it Comes Down to